slint-ui/slint/api/cpp/docs/getting_started.md

 cmake_minimum_required(VERSION 3.19)
 project(my_application LANGUAGES CXX)

-# Note: Use find_package(SixtyFPS) instead of the following three commands,
+# Note: Use find_package(Slint) instead of the following three commands,
 # if you prefer the package approach.
 include(FetchContent)
 FetchContent_Declare(